Stearoyl-(acyl-carrier-protein) 9-desaturase

-The systematic name of this enzyme class is acyl-[acyl-carrier-protein], hydrogen-donor:oxygen oxidoreductase.
-Other names in common use include stearyl acyl carrier protein desaturase, and stearyl-ACP desaturase.
+The systematic name of this enzyme class is stearoyl-[acyl-carrier protein],reduced ferredoxin:oxygen oxidoreductase (9,10 cis-dehydrogenating).
+Other names in common use include acyl-[acyl-carrier-protein] desaturase (acyl-[acyl-carrier-protein], hydrogen-donor:oxygen oxidoreductase), stearyl acyl carrier protein desaturase, and stearyl-ACP desaturase.
 This enzyme participates in polyunsaturated fatty acid biosynthesis.
 It employs one cofactor, ferredoxin.

+This protein converts stearoyl (stearic acid) into oleoyl (oleic acid).
+It is indepensible for the production of oleic acid, a monounsaturated fatty acid, in plants.
+Oleic acid is then used to make polyunsaturated fatty acids, including those requried for human nutrition.
+It is water-soluble and found within the thakloid membrane.

 Reaction

-The 3 substrates of this enzyme are stearoyl-(acyl-carrier-protein), reduced acceptor, and O_{2}, whereas its 3 products are oleoyl-(acyl-carrier-protein), acceptor, and H_{2}O.
+The 3 substrates of this enzyme are stearoyl-(acyl-carrier-protein), reduced acceptor, and O_{2}, whereas its 3 products are oleoyl-(acyl-carrier-protein), acceptor, and H_{2}O. This enzyme is also able to catalyze an analogous conversion from palmityl-ACP to palmitoleyl-ACP.